AmericanPhilosophicalSociety/APS_digitization/digitizationguidelines.md

 Manuscripts & (Rare) typed/printed | 400-600 | Color | 24-bit | Raw TIFF |
 (Non-rare) Typed/printed | 300-400 | Color | 24-bit | Raw TIFF | Higher resolution if item is poor in quality or legibility

+## **File Storage**
+Before scanning begins, it is important to create a folder to save the image files.
+All scanned images should be saved to the APS servers.
+Files will live here temporarily until they are ready for long-term, public-facing storage in the APS Digital Library.

+File organization and naming is a vital component of maintaining a clear connection between a physical object and its corresponding digital surrogate.
+A good guideline to follow is to imagine being someone else, or you in a year, looking at your scans - is it obvious what they are?
+Are they unambiguously one specific folder or item in the finding aid?

+The files should be arranged by collection (prefixed with the collection call number or accession number).
+* The folder name must be the same root as the file name
+  *  Folder name = Mss_Coll_190_001 ;
+  *  Filenames within folder = Mss_Coll_190_001-001.tif, Mss_Coll_190_001-002.tif, Mss_Coll_190_001-003.tif, etc.

+For specific information on file naming conventions, see American Philosophical Society Digital Library Metadata Guidelines.
+For special cases, consult your project supervisor.

+**Back ups**
+Digital preservation is a central aspect of the APS, and is provided by continual backups, server maintenance and file-level services.
+The APS hosts all data on three onsite servers and a host of virtual machines.
+All data is backed up remotely in consistent rotations, and all daily data modification is mirrored to an offsite data center in West Chester, Pennsylvania.
+For added security, the APS also enabled the Datto Endpoint Server and Disaster Recovery Solution.